mike-french/jackpot/README.md

 but there are only 12 moves available, so it would be very unlikely to win.

-The presence of a 1/9 probability cell means the upper bound on the success rate is about 11%.
-The HiLo strategy does quite well to get to 8%.

 ## Game Graph

 A game graph is a directed graph